 - The water should not be boiling hot.
 The average temperature a teapot produces is perfect for this drink.

 How Strong Is a Warm Old-Fashioned?

-Maker's Mark is bottled at a flavorful 45 percent ABV (90 proof), so this is not going to be a light drink.
+If using a robust bourbon that's bottled at a flavorful 45 percent ABV (90 proof), this is not going to be a light drink.
 If you pour a full 2 ounces of water, the whiskey is knocked down to a pleasant 22 percent ABV (44 proof).
 That's a comfortable range for a short, casual sipper and will retain a nice whiskey flavor.